Just what you'd expect of an actor when he's working (2,9)

 I cannot quite understand how this works, but

-'an' could be 'i' (Roman numeral for one) and 'i' is found in the answer.
+'an' could be 'i' (Roman numeral for one) and 'i' is present in the answer.

 'actor' could be 'character' (character actor is a kind of actor) and 'character' is present in the answer.

-A single letter 'n' remains which might be clued in a way I don't see.
+A single letter 'n' remains which might be clued in a way I don't understand.

 Can you help me to learn more?